semrush/intergalactic/website/docs/components/tab-line/tab-line.md

 In cases when you have many tabs or there is not enough space for the tab text, collapse the text into the `ellipsis`.

-> 💡 Be sure to add the full text tooltip to such tabs.
+> Be sure to add the tooltip with the full text string to such tabs.

 ![ellipsis](static/ellipsis.png)